Hexer611/Gym_RL_Solutions/Pendulum-v0/README.md

 # Results

-The SAC agent with the parameters included in the python file, it takes about 500-1000 episodes before solving 'Pendulum-v0' environment.
+The SAC agent with the parameters included in the python file, it takes about 500-1000 episodes to get an average score of -148.2780 in 'Pendulum-v0' environment.